☰ Contents

 Wavelength/Frequency tab can be used to set the wavelength/frequency of a source.
 See wavelength/frequency settings in Source.

-• The scatterer must be completely located within the TFSF source, and the scatterer can't be extended through the source span;
+• The scatterer must be completely located within the TFSF source;

-• The wave-vector of the source must be perpendicular to the substrate.
-In other words, all sides of the TFSF source must undergo the same refractive index distribution along the propagation direction.
-The following examples show valid and invalid settings respectively.
+• The wave vector of the source must be perpendicular to the substrate.
+In other words, all sides of the TFSF source must "see" the same refractive index distribution along the propagation direction.

-Valid injection: The wave-vector is perpendicular to the gold and glass layers.
-Each side of the source undergoes the same refractive index distribution (air-gold-glass) along the propagation direction (from the incident surface to the end surface).
+Valid injection: The wave vector is perpendicular to the gold and glass layers.
+Each side of the source "sees" the same refractive index distribution (air-gold-glass) along the propagation direction (from the incident surface to the end surface).

 solver_tfsf_value.png

-Invalid injection: The incident axis is not perpendicular to the substrate.
-The upper part of the source is exposed to the air, while the lower part is exposed to the substrate.
+Invalid injection: The wave vector is not perpendicular to the substrate.
+The upper part of the source "sees" the refractive index of air, while the lower part "sees" the refractive index of the substrate.

 solver_tfsf_notvalue.png